ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 ---

-> See the source code of [WebHost.cs](https://github.com/aspnet/MetaPackages/blob/rel/2.0.0/src/Microsoft.AspNetCore/WebHost.cs#L157) for more information about the `CreateDefaultBuilder()` method which create the default configuration options.
+> See the source code of [WebHost.cs](https://github.com/aspnet/MetaPackages/blob/rel/2.0.0/src/Microsoft.AspNetCore/WebHost.cs#L157) for more information about the `CreateDefaultBuilder()` method which creates the default configuration options.

 ---